 Some of New Jersey's most iconic figures are getting their names on something other than awards or gold records: Garden State Parkway rest stops.

-A full list of county fairs, street fairs, and family fun events happening late summer through Labor Day in NJ.
+A list of county fairs, street fairs, and family fun events happening this spring through Memorial Day in New Jersey.

 NJ teachers and educators caught in sex crime busts